Para Cycling Road Racing

 Individual Time Trial

 In the individual time trial (ITT), athletes start at intervals of 60 to 90 seconds.
 There is no drafting – every second counts.
-Drag Reduction, equipment choice and pacing strategy are paramount.
+Aerodynamics, equipment choice and pacing strategy are paramount.

 1. Aerodynamic position: Low handlebars, TT helmets and smooth clothing